Skip to content

 Hardware/software flow control off

-For deployment we'll want the mDot to have a seperate power source so we can remotely trigger it to signal the WittyPi to boot up the system and record data.
+For deployment we'll want the mDot to have a separate power source so we can remotely trigger it to signal the WittyPi to boot up the system and record data.
+This will require routing power directly from the WittyPi 4 to the mDot, connecting the mDot to a mosfet which triggers the WittyPi switch, and modifying the firmware.

 Tailscale for remote login over cellular data